hvegh/PV-Logger/README.md

 tools/analyse.pl:

-Calculates line impedance using PV-Logger data files, use the -h option for a description.
+- Calculates line impedance using PV-Logger data files, use the -h option for a description.
 The tools directory also contains an example data file.

+tools/index.html:

+- If the datafile 'data.js', generated with sunmon.pl, and index.html are both in the same directory, live charts will be generated.
+Uncomment and configure 'data_js' in the configuration section of the sunmon.pl to make this happen.

 (c) 2013, 2014 Henk Vergonet